inflearn logo

 The goal of this part:

-To make tools like Etherscan and Dune no longer intimidating, but rather give you the sense that they are "tools under your command."
+To make you feel that tools like Etherscan and Dune are no longer intimidating, but rather "tools that you command."

 Part 3.
-How to Read the Movement of Money – “An Eye for Interpreting Bridges, Stablecoins, and Whales”
+How to Read the Flow of Money – “An Eye for Interpreting Bridges, Stablecoins, and Whales”

 • Bridge

-• L1 ↔ L2, Chain ↔ Chain fund movement structure
+• L1 ↔ L2, Chain ↔ Chain fund transfer structures

 • Differences and analysis points by bridge method, such as Lock & Mint / Burn & Mint / Liquidity-based, etc.